Surfing the Web at Work

 - Develop a solid internet and email policy that provides employees with clear expectations about the employer's stance on personal time online at work.
 This policy can broadly forbid certain activities and site visitations without making employees feel like criminals.
 The policy can emphasize responsibility, faith, professional confidence, and trust.

 - Train your managers and supervisors about how to establish and maintain the expectations and policies of your workplace.
 Train them to recognize when an employee might be abusing internet time or sites at work.
-The IT staff, in the example above, had been given clear guidance and training about what to watch for in potential cases of internet abuse.
-Rather than monitoring all employee activity online, they selectively monitored when they thought a potential problem might exist.

 - Develop and maintain a culture of trust.
 Developing an environment in which employees self-monitor personal online time at work is the most effective approach.
 Deal with employees who are over the line on a case-by-case basis.
 Don't burden the majority of your hard-working employees with overly burdensome policies because of the actions of a few.
 Get rid of the few.